mollynades/YT-Discord-Hook/README.md

 LIVESTREAM_PREFIX
 // message text for videos with LIVESTREAM_PREFIX, defaults to "Live:"
 LIVESTREAM_MESSAGE
+// must have for multiple channels usage, it's the name for the json file for each environment JSON_FILE
 ```

 4. It's pretty much done.
 Run `Youtube Discord Notify` workflow in Github Actions, or just wait for about 10 minutes for it to run by itself.\
-   You can set the action interval in `.github/workflow/main.yml`
+   You can set the action interval in the yml file you use in `.github/workflow/`

 ## Improvements and Contribution